Nourish - Chia Jam – Refined Sugar-Free

 Optional: If you want to, you can reduce the fruit a little over a low heat before adding the seeds off the heat; either method works.

-This recipe will keep in the fridge for 3-4 days, or instead it can be frozen.
+Chia jam will keep in the fridge for 3-4 days.
+Alternatively, it can be frozen.

-Make often and enjoy it’s nutritive and digestive health benefits!
+Absolutely make this jam if you have a sweet tooth.
+You’ll love it!
+Make it often and enjoy it’s nutritive and digestive health benefits!

-Here I have served it with gluten-free oatlets that have been soaked overnight in almond milk and sprinkled with toasted split almonds for a refreshing, nutritious breakfast.
+- Serve it with gluten-free oats that have been soaked overnight in almond milk and sprinkled with toasted split almonds.
+Definitely, this makes for a refreshing, nutritious breakfast.

-Chia Seeds are high in nutrients, including calcium and magnesium as well as being high in omega 3, fibre, antioxidants and protein.
+Chia Seeds are high in nutrients, including calcium and magnesium.
+Additionally, they are high in omega 3, fibre, antioxidants and protein.

-They can be easily added to the diet by sprinkling on top of muesli, granola, porridge, yogurt and smoothie, or even used as an egg replacement.
+Easily add them to your diet by sprinkling on top of muesli, granola, porridge, yoghurt and smoothie, or even use them as an egg replacement.

-Berries are choc-a-block full of powerful antioxidants such anthocyanins, quercetin, and vitamin C to help reduce inflammation, support the immune system, skin and hair health and look after you overall.
+Berries are choc-a-block full of powerful antioxidants such as anthocyanins, quercetin, and vitamin C. These help reduce inflammation, support the immune system, skin and hair health and look after you overall.

-They’re also rich in a plethora of vitamins and minerals, fibre and water to keep your digestion at its peak, your skin glowing and your insides happy.
+Besides their antioxidant content, berries are also rich in a plethora of vitamins and minerals, fibre and water.
+These qualities help to keep your digestion at its peak, your skin glowing and your insides happy.